 We know that it is through building a community of practice that we will have the impact we seek.
 Our training program is committed not only to sharing our tools and approaches, but also to learning from and collaborating with others.
 The Natural Capital Symposium is an open opportunity to join our community of practice.

-Please join us for the 2017 Natural Capital Symposium at Stanford University from March 20-23, 2017.
-Featuring keynote speakers Carter Roberts, President and CEO of World Wildlife Fund, and Mark Tercek, President and CEO of The Nature Conservancy, this event is a major convening of leaders advancing the science and practice of incorporating nature’s diverse values into decisions.
+Please join us for the 2018 Natural Capital Symposium at Stanford University from March 19-22, 2018.
+This event is a major convening of leaders advancing the science and practice of incorporating nature’s diverse values into decisions.
 Interactive sessions throughout the symposium will focus on five central themes: sustainable development planning, securing freshwater, fostering resilient coastal communities, developing sustainable cities, and creating standards for the private sector.

 We offer a number of courses in locations throughout the world each year.
 See below for upcoming learning opportunities open to the public.

-The 2017 Natural Capital Symposium will include several workshops on the Natural Capital Approach, Scenarios, and our primary software tool, InVEST.
-Read more about the 2016 Training Track here.
+The 2018 Natural Capital Symposium will include several workshops on the Natural Capital Approach, Scenarios, and our primary software tool, InVEST.
+Read more about the 2018 Natural Capital Symposium here.